By Dr. Paul Jerard, E-RYT 500, YACEP

 Meditation with Class Procedure

-Practicing a brief period of meditation at the end of a Yoga class will also minimize the amount of transitional time needed to prepare for meditation because most of the preparation of putting on socks and having a folded blanket to sit on will already be in place.
+Practicing a brief period of meditation at the end of a Yoga class will also minimize the transitional time needed to prepare for meditation because most of the preparation of putting on socks and having a folded blanket to sit on will already be in place.
 You may also wish to read a short, uplifting passage that helps your students’ minds settle into an expansive, thought-free internal space as you guide them into meditation.
 Your choice of what kind of passage, poem, or haiku to read is one of the most creative aspects of teaching Yoga.

 Yogic Roots of Meditation

 The ancient sages of India did not just practice Yoga for physical health and well-being, although these benefits are precious.
 They practiced the old method of knowing the divine through the systematic practice of Raja Yoga, as outlined so succinctly by Patanjali, to prepare their bodies and minds for the sacred practice of meditation.
-By including a period of reflection in your class, you will be inviting your students to experience the essential goal of all Yoga practice: to drop into the expansive, internal space of unbounded freedom and joy.
+By including a period of reflection in your class, you will invite your students to experience the essential goal of all Yoga practice: to drop into the expansive, internal space of unbounded freedom and joy.

 © Copyright – Virginia Iversen / Aura Wellness Center – Publications Division